 Applied Kinesiology stems from the idea that weak muscles can cause postural distortion.
 By applying appropriate therapies to strengthen the muscles, posture will improve.
 Muscle testing can identify what muscles are weak.
 When the muscle becomes strong, muscle testing can also confirm if the correct therapy has been applied.
 There are many reasons for muscle weakness, including an atlas misalignment, nerve root impingement, injury to a joint or to the actual muscle, toxins, emotional and mental states, and finally nutritional deficiencies.

-Ortho-Bionomy® also includes isometric exercises to help wake up muscles, as well as cranial, posture, and movement techniques to help integrate after a release.
+He also includes isometric exercises to help wake up muscles, as well as cranial, posture, and movement techniques to help integrate after a release.

 The Vetebral Distraction Pump is a precision tool to remove nerve root impingement caused by disc herniation and stenosis.
-Once the proper level is identified, a gentle pressure is directed toward spreading or “distracting” the vertebrae away from each other to relieve pressure from the nerve root.
+Once the proper level is identified, gentle pressure is directed toward spreading or “distracting” the vertebrae away from each other to relieve pressure from the nerve root.
 It should feel mildly uncomfortable to really good.
 It should not be painful.
 Dr. Polsinelli has found this useful for chronic nerve root impingement issues.